 DEAN DAS is the founder of Mind-Yoga (Aust).

-Dean Das conducts weekly Meditation Yoga Courses, regular Meditation Yoga Intensives, and monthly Chanting Satsangs.
-He also presents at Yoga Conferences and Yoga Festivals.
-Dean Das writes and publishes Journal articles on Meditation, Yoga and the Mind.
-He is currently producing a documentary film on the life of his Guru, 'The Prakashananda Documentary' http://prakashanandadocumentary.com
+Mind-Yoga conducts Meditation Yoga Courses / Intensives, and regular Chant Satsangs.
+Dean Das presents at Yoga Conferences / Yoga Festivals, and contributes Journal articles on Meditation, Yoga and the Mind.
+He is currently producing The Prakashananda Documentary', a documentary film on the life of his Guru, titled, ‘The Light of Love’ . 'http://prakashanandadocumentary.com

 Babaji saw himself as a simple and humble man describing himself in terms of an 'Agaram Bagaram Baba' ( 'a bit of this, a bit of that' Baba').
-Yet behind this humble exterior was a man of immense 'spiritual power' capable of 'awakening' a seekers latent 'spiritual consciousness' (shaktipat) via direct transmission of his own spiritual energy.
+Yet behind this humble exterior was a man of immense 'spiritual power' capable of 'awakening' a seekers latent 'spiritual consciousness' via direct transmission of his own spiritual energy (shaktipat)

 (Recommended reading on Swami Prakashananda Saraswati is 'Agaram Bagaram Baba' by Titus Foster, and 'Storytellers, Saints, and Scoundrels' by Kirin Narayan, listed in Menu under 'Book References'.
 For direct purchase of these books, simply email: firstname.lastname@example.org and the book will be posted to you.